Wilfred/difftastic/doc/what-and-why.md

   content of this directory is generated, the files are provided because in practice, multiple parties have already become dependant on them.
-There have been opinions voiced that this should not remain so, but change in that direction has not been widespread AFAICT.
+There have been opinions voiced that this should not remain so, but change in that direction has not been widespread.
+We would prefer not to be hosting this directory and its content, but are leaving it in place for the time being.
 See [here](https://github.com/sogaiu/ts-questions/blob/master/questions/should-parser-source-be-committed/README.md) for more on the topic if interested.

-* `test` - this directory contains test-related information.
-It exists partly for tree-sitter's corpus test functionality to work, but there is also other content that is used for other testing.
+* `test/corpus` - this directory contains tree-sitter's corpus
+  test-related files.

 ## Other Content

-The rest of the content of the repository is subject to change / removal so depending on such remaining in place is likely not a good idea.
+The rest of the content of the repository is much more subject to change / removal so depending on such remaining in place is likely not a good idea.

 ATM, some of that includes: